emma-33/holbertonschool-higher_level_programming/python-input_output/README.md

 Function 9 : defines a student class
 Function 10 : defines a student class
 Function 11 : defines a student class
+Function 12 : returns a list of lists of integers representing the Pascal’s triangle of n